 - school tie,

-- summer dresses of blue quarter-inch check gingham on white can be worn in the summer term,
+- summer dresses of blue quarter-inch check gingham on white may be worn in the summer term,

 - black shoes.
 No boots or trainers.

 Jeans, leggings, sportswear or other fashion items should not be worn.
 Trainers (other than for PE) and high heels are not suitable school shoes.